jovo00/chat/README.md

 # AI Chat App

-A simple and modern AI chatbot interface with **Bring Your Own Key (BYOK)** support.
+A simple and modern AI chatbot interface with **Bring Your Own Key (BYOK)**.
 Chat with multiple LLMs, attach files and search the web.
 It's using Convex as its realtime database, and OpenRouter for LLM access.

 ## 🚧 Work in Progress 🚧